SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 You should totally document the modules you add.
 There is only one required file for a properly documented module.
 A *ModuleName.md* file is needed along with a symbolic link pointing to this file.

 We suggest creating a second branch for the module documentation so that a separate pull request can be made.
-Instructions to create a new branch can be found in [Section 1.1.3](#113-creating-your-scirun-fork), and be sure to commit your changes frequently.
+Instructions to create a new branch can be found in [Creating Your SCIRun Fork](#creating-your-scirun-fork), and be sure to commit your changes frequently.

 ### Creating the Markdown File